-Ms. Kaufman has litigated cases involving numerous industries, including banking, insurance, construction, real estate, technology, and industrial manufacturing.
-Ms. Kaufman’s cases ranged in issues from commercial contracts, fraudulent transfer, bond default, insolvency, securities law, product liability, government contracts, environmental, insurance, intellectual property, and real property.
-Ms. Kaufman worked for several years defending a national bank in a complex securities fraud class action resulting in a highly favorable settlement.
+Rebecca's litigation experience crosses numerous industries, including banking, insurance, construction, real estate, technology, and industrial manufacturing.
+Her background includes cases involving commercial contracts, fraudulent transfer, bond default, insolvency, securities law, product liability, government contracts, environmental, insurance, intellectual property, and real property.

-Representing institutional plaintiffs, Ms. Kaufman served as lead associate in a fraudulent transfer lawsuit before the United States District Court and Bankruptcy Court that led to a $17 million settlement recovery.
-She also has extensive experience defending asbestos and silica claims — Ms. Kaufman successfully defended over 40 asbestos and silica cases in northern and southern California on behalf of manufacturers of industrial tools and equipment.
-She also has experience conducting internal investigations.
-For example, she investigated whistleblower and criminal claims for the Los Angeles Unified School District.
+Earlier in her career, Rebecca served as lead associate in a fraudulent transfer lawsuit before the U.S. District Court and Bankruptcy Court that led to a $17 million settlement recovery.
+She also has extensive experience defending asbestos and silica claims and in conducting internal investigations involving whistleblower and criminal claims.

 Author: “Judges oppose federal anti-SLAPP,” Los Angeles Daily Journal; June 11, 2013

 Author: “Calif.
 High Court Ruling: Good News for Defamation Plaintiff,” The Recorder; June 3, 2019